OSGeo/gdal/gdal/doc/source/drivers/vector/gpkg.rst

 "attributes" data type.

-Starting with GDAL 2.0, the driver allows creating and reading non-spatial tables with the :ref:`vector.aspatial` extension.
+Starting with GDAL 2.0, the driver allows creating and reading non-spatial tables with the :ref:`vector.aspatial`.

 Starting with GDAL 2.2, the driver will also, by default, list non spatial tables that are not registered through the gdal_aspatial